le0kar0ub1/ParadigmShift/doc/datamodel/datamodel.md

 ## Model

-The model is composed of three databases.
-For the context, the first one which contain the basics informations on the context and the second all the registered resources.
+The model is composed of three tables.

+For the scheduling by context, the first one which contain the basics informations on the context and the second all the registered resources.
 The choice to use two database is driven by the fact that we will often request one of them, then it allow us to lower the weight of data during requests.

 The third database is used for scheduling by resources tags.